Skip to content

 Questions?
 Contact Charrisse Cox at chcox@crschools.us

-We are happy to report that Critical Conversations will return for Season Three.
+We are happy to report that Critical Conversations will return for Season Five!

-We will be peeling back the layers; you may think you know these contributors to our history–and you may–
+We will be peeling back the layers; you may think you know these contributors to our history

 but there is always more to know.